CompilerProgramming/compilerprogramming.github.io/site/source/intermediate-representations.rst

   instructions.
 Dependencies between data instructions and control intructions occur at few well defined places.
-* The IR as described above cannot be readily executed, because to execute the IR, the instructions must be scheduled, which you can think of a process by which the instructions are put into a traditional register based IR such as one described earlier.
+* The IR as described above cannot be readily executed, because to execute the IR, the instructions must be scheduled; you can think of this as a process that puts the instructions into a traditional Basic Block IR as described earlier.

 Describing Sea of Nodes IR is quite involved.
 For now, I direct you to the `Simple project <https://github.com/SeaOfNodes/Simple/tree/main>`_; this is an ongoing effort to explain the Sea of Nodes IR representation and how to implement it.